MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

     > **NOTE**: GitHub's secret scanning feature uses pattern matching to detect secrets in your codebase.
 The alerts you see are based on the secrets that were intentionally included in the ContosoOrderProcessor application for training purposes.

-1. To view details about a specific alert, select the **Mailgun API Key** alert.
+1. To view the details of a specific alert, select the **Mailgun API Key** alert.

     The alert details page displays detailed information about the secret, including:

+    - The exposed secret.
-    - The file path and line number where the secret was found (Services/EmailService.cs, line 11).
+    - The file path where the secret was found (ContosoOrderProcessor/Services/EmailService.cs).
     - A code snippet showing the secret in context.
     - The commit that introduced the secret.
-    - Remediation steps and recommendations.
+    - Remediation steps.

 1. Take a minute to review the code snippet shown in the alert.

-    Notice that the alert points to the EmailService.cs file (line 11) and shows a Mailgun API key.
-Exposing an email service API key is a security risk because it could allow unauthorized access to email sending capabilities, potentially leading to spam or phishing attacks.
+    Notice that the alert points to the EmailService.cs file (line 19).
+The code exposes a Mailgun API key.

 1. Navigate back to the Secret scanning alerts page.

 1. Select the **Stripe API Key** alert and review the details.

-    Notice that this alert points to the PaymentService.cs file (line 8) and shows a Stripe live API key.
-Exposing a live payment API key is a critical security risk because it could allow unauthorized charges or access to sensitive payment data.
+    Notice that this alert points to the PaymentService.cs file (line 24).
+The code exposes a Stripe live API key.

 1. Navigate back to the Secret scanning alerts page and take a minute to review the other alerts.